gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### IDE integration improvements

+#### Idea Plugin uses targetCompatibility for each subproject to determine module and project bytecode version

+The Gradle 'idea' plugin can generate configuration files allowing a Gradle build to be opened and developed in IntelliJ IDEA.
+Previous versions of Gradle did not consider any `targetCompatibility` settings for java projects.
+This behavior has been improved, so that the generated IDEA project will have a 'bytecode version' matching the highest targetCompatibility value for all imported subprojects.
+For a multi-project Gradle build that contains a mix of targetCompatibility values, the generated IDEA module for a sub-project will include an override for the appropriate 'module bytecode version' where it does not match that of the overall generated IDEA project.

-### Scala support for Intellij IDEA versions 14 and later using 'idea' plugin
+#### Scala support for Intellij IDEA versions 14 and later using 'idea' plugin

 Beginning with IntelliJ IDEA version 14 Scala projects are no longer configured using a project facet and instead use a [Scala SDK](http://blog.jetbrains.com/scala/2014/10/30/scala-plugin-update-for-intellij-idea-14-rc-is-out/1/) project library.
 This affects how the IDEA metadata should be